Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States

 An accurate mathematical model is fundamental for the model-based control of complex dynamical systems.
 Since it is often very time-consuming or even impossible to derive physics-based models, e.g., for flexible robotic manipulators or human-robot interaction, data-driven modeling approaches are gaining attention.
 Accordingly, there are numerous applications in control, with a combination of state-space models (SSMs) and Gaussian processes (GPs) \cite{williams2006} or similar Bayesian approaches being prevalent for safety-critical applications.
 Their ability to quantify model uncertainties due to limited training data (epistemic uncertainty) and measurement noise (aleatory uncertainty) enables the derivation of probabilistic guarantees for the closed-loop system, even in the presence of noise.
 Examples can be found, among others, in \cite{umlauft2019} and \cite{beckers2019}, where GP-based tracking controllers are proposed and probabilistic bounds on the tracking error are derived.

 A serious disadvantage of the aforementioned methods is that full-state measurements are required.
-In many applications, however, it is unclear which variables represent the states of the system or not all of these are measurable.
-While some learning-based approaches avoid a state-space representation by using past inputs and outputs to make a prediction, e.g., \cite{maiworm2021}, the resulting models cannot separate between noise that permanently changes the trajectory of the system (process noise) and noise that only influences the measurements (measurement noise), and therefore yield systematically incorrect predictions \cite{schoukens2019}.
+In many applications, however, it is unclear which variables represent the states of the system, or not all of these are measurable.
+While some learning-based approaches avoid a state-space representation by using past inputs and outputs to make a prediction, e.g., NARX approaches \cite{maiworm2021}, this comes with several drawbacks.
+First of all, the resulting models cannot separate between noise that permanently changes the trajectory of the system (process noise) and noise that only influences the measurements (measurement noise).
+They hence provide systematically incorrect open-loop predictions for systems where process and measurement noise differ \cite{schoukens2019}.
+Another disadvantage is that it is unclear how prior knowledge can be leveraged since it can be expressed almost exclusively in state-space representation.
+In addition, the states cannot be used for the control task, for example, to formulate constraints.
 In many cases, it is thus necessary to overcome the dependence of SSMs on state measurements by jointly estimating the dynamics and the latent state.
-Bayesian approaches for this are presented, among others, in \cite{frigola2013}, \cite{tobar2015}, and \cite{svensson2017}, all of which employ particle Markov chain Monte Carlo (PMCMC) methods \cite{andrieu2010}.
-However, to the best of our knowledge, these approaches have not been utilized for control design so far.
-This is mainly due to the fact that the distribution over the dynamics and the latent state must be considered for control analysis and synthesis.
-The absence of a closed-form expression for this distribution renders standard tools such as Lyapunov stability theory inapplicable in this setting \cite{beckers2021}.
-Thus, there is an apparent lack of learning-based control methods with performance guarantees that do not require state measurements.
+However, to the best of our knowledge, there are no control approaches for nonlinear systems that rigorously account for uncertainties arising from the joint dynamics and state estimation, thus allowing the derivation of performance guarantees in this setting.